-Key parameters Values Periodicity of accounting (a) Afforestation/reforestation: commitment period accounting for Iceland and all member States, except Denmark and Hungary (b) Deforestation: commitment period accounting for Iceland and all member States, except Denmark and Hungary (c) Forest management: commitment period accounting for Iceland and all member States, except Denmark and Hungary (d) Cropland management: elected by Denmark, Germany, Ireland, Italy, Portugal, Spain and the United Kingdom of Great Britain and Northern Ireland with commitment period accounting for all indicated member States, except Denmark (e) Grazing land management: elected by Denmark, Germany, Ireland, Italy, Portugal and the United Kingdom with commitment period accounting for all indicated member States, except Denmark (f) Revegetation: elected by Romania and Iceland with commitment period accounting for both Parties (g) Wetland drainage and rewetting: elected by the United Kingdom with commitment period accounting Election of activities under Article 3, paragraph 4 (a) Cropland management: elected by Denmark, Germany, Ireland, Italy, Portugal, Spain and the United Kingdom (b) Grazing land management: elected by Denmark, Germany, Ireland, Italy, Portugal and the United Kingdom (c) Revegetation: elected by Romania and Iceland (d) Wetland drainage and rewetting: elected by the United Kingdom Election of application of provisions for natural disturbances (a) Afforestation/reforestation: elected by Bulgaria, Croatia, France, Greece, Iceland, Ireland, Italy, Luxembourg, Malta, Netherlands, Portugal, Romania, Spain Sweden and the United Kingdom (b) Forest management: elected by Austria, Belgium, Bulgaria, Croatia, Cyprus, Estonia, Finland, France, Greece, Iceland, Ireland, Italy, Luxembourg, Malta, Netherlands, Portugal, Romania, Spain, Sweden and the United Kingdom 3.5% of total base year GHG emissions, excluding LULUCF, and including indirect CO 2 emissions $205\ 454\ 627\ kt\ CO_2\ eq\ (1\ 643\ 637\ 017\ kt\ CO_2\ eq\ for\ the$ duration of the commitment period) Cancellation of AAUs, ERUs, CERs and/or issuance of RMUs in the national registry for: ^a 1.
-Afforestation and reforestation in 2014 NA 2.
-Deforestation in 2014 NA 3.
-Forest management in 2014 NA
+Key parameters Values Periodicity of accounting (a) Afforestation/reforestation: commitment period accounting for Iceland and all member States, except Denmark and Hungary (b) Deforestation: commitment period accounting for Iceland and all member States, except Denmark and Hungary (c) Forest management: commitment period accounting for Iceland and all member States, except Denmark and Hungary (d) Cropland management: elected by Denmark, Germany, Ireland, Italy, Portugal, Spain and the United Kingdom of Great Britain and Northern Ireland with commitment period accounting for all indicated member States, except Denmark (e) Grazing land management: elected by Denmark, Germany, Ireland, Italy, Portugal and the United Kingdom with commitment period accounting for all indicated member States, except Denmark (f) Revegetation: elected by Romania and Iceland with commitment period accounting for both Parties (g) Wetland drainage and rewetting: elected by the United Kingdom with commitment period accounting Election of activities under Article 3, paragraph 4 (a) Cropland management: elected by Denmark, Germany, Ireland, Italy, Portugal, Spain and the United Kingdom (b) Grazing land management: elected by Denmark, Germany, Ireland, Italy, Portugal and the United Kingdom (c) Revegetation: elected by Romania and Iceland (d) Wetland drainage and rewetting: elected by the United Kingdom Election of application of provisions for natural disturbances (a) Afforestation/reforestation: elected by Bulgaria, Croatia, France, Greece, Iceland, Ireland, Italy, Luxembourg, Malta, the Netherlands, Portugal, Romania, Spain, Sweden and the United Kingdom (b) Forest management: elected by Austria, Belgium, Bulgaria, Croatia, Cyprus, Estonia, Finland, France, Greece, Iceland, Ireland, Italy, Luxembourg, Malta, the Netherlands, Portugal, Romania, Spain, Sweden and the United Kingdom 3.5% of total base year GHG emissions, excluding LULUCF, and including indirect CO 2 emissions 205 454 627 kt CO_2 eq (1 643 637 017 kt CO_2 eq for the duration of the commitment period) Cancellation of AAUs, ERUs, CERs and/or issuance of RMUs in the national registry for: ^{a} 1.
+Afforestation and reforestation in 2013 NA 2.
+Deforestation in 2013 NA